Why Now? The New Paradigm and Rising Role of Nuclear Medicine in Alzheimer’s Disease

 Overview

 With the field’s increasing understanding of and ability to manipulate the complex networks of amyloid and tau that drive Alzheimer’s disease (AD), the value of directly visualizing their activity is exponentially rising.
 The implications for the future of AD diagnosis coupled with the rising potential that disease modifying therapies will reach routine clinical use corresponds to a potentially dramatic increase in the need for nuclear medicine (NM) in this field.
-This symposium to be held in conjunction with the 2022 Society of Nuclear Medicine & Molecular Imaging (SNMMI) Annual Meeting is designed to highlight the perspectives of noted experts on just how the role of NM is evolving in AD.
-Using recent data and clinical experience, the faculty will guide attendees through recommended NM practices and reinforce the foundational knowledge required to adopt the skills needed for deeper involvement in AD management going forward.
+This symposium, originally held in conjunction with the 2022 Society of Nuclear Medicine and Molecular Imaging (SNMMI) Annual Meeting, is designed to highlight the perspectives of noted experts on just how the role of NM is evolving in AD.
+Using recent data and clinical experience, the faculty will guide learners through recommended NM practices and reinforce the foundational knowledge required to adopt the skills needed for deeper involvement in AD management going forward.

 Target Audience